crawsome/riddles/README.md

 * Life-pro-tips
 * Boomer humor / cliche / antihumor / cringe / racism / cruel / sexual or alluding to sexual humor
 * Riddles cannot be associated with each other or cross-refernce each other to be completed.
+* Super-easy riddles that don't require any thought.
+Ex.
+"I measure heat and I'm a god"
 * * *"I'm the answer to #31 and #56 in the pulural sense"*
 * No long riddles.
 [Nate the Snake](https://web.archive.org/web/20200329123356/https://natethesnake.com/) was a fun read, but that's not what this is for, lol.
 * [No riddles that require a truth table to solve!](http://brainden.com/forum/topic/373-the-liar-the-truth-tellerand-the-random-answerer/)
 * I would argue against esoteric and domain knowledge jokes, they should belong in their own dataset IMHO.
+Pop culture included.
 * * *"Why did the waterfall circult never blow out under load?
 Because he made preparations to diode!"*